 A few characters cross over between stories, becoming incidental players in someone else’s star turn, and most importantly, establishing that the stories all take place in the same world.
 This is one of my favorite underused and underappreciated short story collection techniques.
 While Oyeyemi’s use is subtle but unmissable, I do wish she’d had the characters play more than walk-on roles in their other appearances, because as it was, the only function they really served was to establish the single universe setting.

-Genre: high concept, character study, commentary, speculative.
+Genre: high concept, character study, commentary, specfic.
 Setting: magical realism.
 Format: short stories.
 Reason I read it: recommended.
 Rating: 2/3

 Seven Guitars, August Wilson